PhilLockett/PTDesigner/README.md

   * PTDesigner is Maven project that uses JavaFX, FXML and CSS.
   * PTDesigner uses Chemical Element data from the elements package.
+  * The tabbed window is created using FXML and CSS.
+  * The table/grid window is generated with code.
-  * A user GUI was developed using SceneBuilder.
+  * The GUI was developed using SceneBuilder.